colmoneill/cypriadonato.work/content/Projets/CeuxQuiRestentOK.md

 ![ink09](images/CeuxQuiRestent/dessin_09.jpg)

 ## Series
-We decided to make a short 12 episodes series out the testimonies we gathered so far.
+We decided to make a short 12 episode series out the testimonies we gathered so far.
 One episode, one person.
 [First episode is already out !](https://vimeo.com/188686036) Stay tuned for more !
 <iframe src="https://player.vimeo.com/video/188686036" width="640" height="360" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>